Stuycs-K/final-project-10-lin-ken-wu-eric/PRESENTATION.md

 }
 ```

-The only problem here is that this file extends from another file, so all files would have to be obfuscated.
-Also, the strings were turned into base64 to throw off the hackers.

 Next, let's remove all the whitespaces from this Java file.
 ```java
 public class Pol { public static void main(String a[]) {System.out.println(b(4));} public static int b(int i) {if (i == 0){return 0;} else return b(i - 1) + 2;}}